 West Virginia is currently accepting syndromic surveillance data from eligible hospitals who wish to meet meaningful use requirements.
 West Virginia has implemented an electronic syndromic surveillance system in the state using the Centers for Disease Control's BioSense 2.0.
 The emphasis is on connecting hospital emergency departments and their associated urgent care facilities via the WVHIN's Health Information Exchange.
 Currently, West Virginia is NOT accepting syndromic surveillance data from Eligible Professionals (EPs).

 More information on syndromic surveillance reporting for Meaningful Use can be found here.

 Electronic Laboratory Reporting for Meaningful Use

-In support of Electronic Laboratory Reporting (ELR) and Stage 2 Meaningful Use (MU2), the West Virginia Division of Infectious Disease Epidemiology (DIDE) will be implementing electronic reporting from certified electronic health record (EHR) systems.
-EHR reporting is designed to be secure, automated, and unobtrusive to practice operations.
-Our HL7 2.5.1 specification can be found Here.
+The West Virginia Division of Infectious Disease Epidemiology (DIDE) is now accepting HL7 messages from certified electronic health record (EHR) systems for electronic laboratory reporting and Meaningful Use attestation.
 More information can be found on the West Virginia Electronic Laboratory Reporting Meaningful Use Website.

 Cancer Reporting in Stage 2 Meaningful Use